How to Dehydrate White Rice – Dehydrating White Rice, A Step-by-Step Guide

 a close up view of dehydrated white rice on a dehydrator tray | | dehydrating white rice | dehydrated white rice | best foods to dehydrate for long term storage | dehydrating food for long term storage | dehydrated food recipes for long term storage | dehydrating meals for long term storage | food dehydrator for long term storage

 A close-up view of our dehydrated rice made with beef stock for added flavor.
-The rice pieces will easily break apart into smaller pieces for adding to our homemade dehydrated meals for camping, and for ease of storage in a large glass canning jar.
+The rice pieces will easily break apart into smaller pieces for adding to our homemade dehydrated meals for camping and for ease of storage in a large glass canning jar.

 Dehydrated white rice is done when it easily breaks apart into smaller pieces.
 Any clumps have been broken down and checked for dryness.